-The Hanson Bay Wildlife Sanctuary is the best place on Kangaroo Island to see a sustainable population of koalas in the wild.
-During the day you can take a self-guided tour of the sanctuary or there is also an option to take a guided nocturnal tour at night.
+The Hanson Bay Wildlife Sanctuary is the best place on Kangaroo Island to see a big population of koalas in the wild.
+They even boast that koala sightings are guaranteed on every visit.

 Read more: Where To Hug A Koala In Australia